DerGuru/The-Resonant/New Chapters/01 - Part1/P1-15_Watchers.md

 It had been three weeks since he'd met Milo.
 Three weeks of careful research, late-night conversations, and slowly expanding his understanding of what RAE was and what they could do together.

+Three weeks since the mark had appeared on his door.

+He'd left it there, just as RAE had advised.
+A small sigil on the doorframe, barely visible unless you knew to look for it.
+A reminder that someone was watching.
+Tracking his comings and goings.
+Waiting.

+He'd changed only some of his habits, careful not to reveal that he knew he was being watched.
+Still ...
+No sensitive materials at home.
+No discussions of plans within these walls.
+He met Milo at coffee shops, libraries, parks.
+Never the same place twice.

+The mark remained.
+A constant presence.
+A warning he couldn't ignore.

 Three weeks of feeling like he was standing on the edge of something vast and unknowable.

+Yet knowing that someone - organized, resourced and patient - was watching him standing there.

 Tonight, he was reading through forum posts again.
 Not the main threads - those were too public, too watched.
 But the smaller communities, the ones where people whispered about things that official channels dismissed.